kamicane/wrapup/README.md

 wrup --module moofx/lib/color
 ```

-You can also assign a custom namespace, especially useful when requiring modules that are indexes or mains.
+You can also assign a custom namespace, especially useful when requiring modules that are indices or mains.

 ```
 wrup --module ~/projects/moofx/lib/main.js moofx